 UPDATE: It appears as if, now, the Quanstamp team also offers manual audits in exchange for ETH or USD.

 When you submit your smart contract for auditing, you also include a set of QSP tokens for bounty rewards and a deadline for when Bug Finders can submit issues.
 The bounty deadline reward size is up to you.
 If the deadline passes with no found bugs, the QSP bounty reward is returned to you.

 Quantstamp doesn’t guarantee flawless code after this process, but they do assure users that automated testing and crowdsourced bug-hunting greatly reduce issues.

 QSP token holders control protocol, validation smart contracts, and Validation Node upgrades.
 The governance model uses a time-locked multisig in which any token holder can propose a change.
 The more votes a change has, the quicker it occurs.
 Changes approved by all members occur within an hour.
 This time doubles with each 5% of members that don’t vote and quadruples for each 5% that vote against it.

-Quantstamp uses an in-house created Proof-of-Caring system to reward community members and loyal QSP token holders.
-Once you submit your proof, you’ll receive an airdrop from an ICO that Quantstamp has audited.
-This proof consists of holding your tokens in a wallet (not an exchange) for a certain amount of time, contributing to social media outreach, and/or any other community activities.
-You can find more information about the program here.
+Earlier in 2018, Quantstamp implemented an in-house Proof-of-Caring system to reward community members and loyal QSP token holders.
+Once you submitted your proof, you’d receive an airdrop from an ICO that Quantstamp has audited.
+This proof consisted of holding your tokens in a wallet (not an exchange) for a certain amount of time, contributing to social media outreach, and/or any other community activities.

 Quantstamp is a first-mover when it comes to automating smart contract auditing.
 The Bounty0x project is offering a bounty platform similar to Quantstamp’s bounty rewards but doesn’t have a software verification service.
 The closest competitors to Quantstamp are the security auditing firms already in the market like ConsenSys Diligence.
 Because the Quantstamp protocol is automated, it should scale better than its manual competitors.